 Automating social media posts, mobile messages and twitter campaigns is central to marketing automation tools like Automate.io.
 The software allows you to score and nurture leads through drip campaigns, as well as engage customers on a variety of social media platforms to run integrated media marketing workflows across multiple channels.

-Programs like Buffer offer similar automation practices, and help to automate your promotional activities when you’re unable to do it yourself, or when you’re stretched thin on availability.
+Programs like Buffer offer similar automation practices and help to automate your promotional activities when you’re unable to do it yourself, or when you’re stretched thin on availability.
 Buffer allows you to pre-determine release times for social media posts, optimizing them for maximum exposure among targeted demographics at specific times of the day.
 Want to reach the mid-morning coffee break crowd in the entrepreneurial bracket?
-Simply schedule out a week’s worth of blog posts to publish at 10:30am and assess the data that comes back to you to customize and cater your content marketing strategy to effectively reach more qualified leads.
+Simply schedule out a week’s worth of blog posts to publish at 10:30am and assess the data that comes back to you to customize your content marketing strategy to effectively reach more qualified leads.